 - Sit cross-legged with your arms to the side.

 - Reach with your arms to the ceiling.

 - Bend from your hips and lower down drawing your navel into the lower back.
 Reach with your arms to the opposite wall, letting your chest float over the legs.

 Try to eat healthy light snacks 45-60 min before the training, which includes protein and carbohydrates to have enough energy before the workout (1).

 - Protein shake

 30-40 minutes after the training, you can drink a protein shake or whey protein.
-Then, after 1.5 hours after training, you need to eat fully – meat or fish with vegetables and fruits.
-All this should be either fresh or steamed (but not fried).
+It’s generally recommended that in order to reload your muscles, you should eat a full meal consisting of meat or fish with vegetables and fruits approximately within 1-1.5 after your workout.
+All this should be either fresh, steamed, baked, or grilled, but not fried.

 The prolonged high-intensity phase of the training and, which may cause the loss of intensity.
 No need to do a high-intensity phase longer than 30 seconds.